 Puno is a beautiful lakeside town with plenty of accommodation options to choose from.
 You can find options in the city center or right on the lake itself.
-Here are some highly rated and valued hotels to check out:
+Here are some highly rated and valued hotels to check out for nights 5 & 6:

 Day 6 – Lake Titicaca

 It is now time to make your way onto Lake Titicaca – you can check out the Things To Do at Lake Titicaca for an in depth review of your day out on the water.
 You first will head out on the lake making stops at the Uros Islands, where you will learn from locals all about the history of the lake and how people live on it.

 Your second stop of the day will be at Taquile Island, where you can wander and enjoy a unique and picturesque town.
 You will also have plenty of time to enjoy the lakes surroundings as you complete your day on Lake Titicaca.

 Day 7 – Travel to Lima & Depart Peru